AnggaR96s/Reforestation/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.